Clloyd3267/Unique-Word-Bolder/README.md

 #### Input files
 The two files that are used to import data are:

-##### uniqueWords.txt
+* ##### uniqueWords.txt
-A text file holding one string per line corresponding to a unique word.
-Encoding must be in [Windows-1252](https://en.wikipedia.org/wiki/Windows-1252).<br/>Example: UniqueWord.
+A text file holding one string per line corresponding to a single unique word.
+There must be no blank lines and no spaces!
+Encoding must be in [UTF-8](https://en.wikipedia.org/wiki/UTF-8).<br/>Example: UniqueWord.

-##### questions.txt
+* ##### questions.txt
-A text file holding two strings per line delimited by the "$" character.
+A text file holding exactly two strings per line delimited by the "$" character.
 These strings correspond to the text where unique words need to be bolded.
+There must be no blank lines!
-Encoding must be in [Windows-1252](https://en.wikipedia.org/wiki/Windows-1252).<br/>Example: Question$Answer.
+Encoding must be in [UTF-8](https://en.wikipedia.org/wiki/UTF-8).<br/>Example: Question$Answer.

 #### Running the program
 Once the two input files are populated, run the program by running UniqueWordBolder.py.